 A percentage rating is assigned to each service-connected condition.
-These individual ratings are totaled together using a complicated formula to reach an overall disability score.
-A veteran who has at least one condition rated at 40 percent and a total rating of 70 percent can argue that they are totally unable to work, despite having a rating of less than 100 percent disabled, by making a claim for total disability by means of individual unemployability (TDIU).
+These individual assessments are totaled using a complicated formula to reach an overall disability score.
+A veteran who has at least one condition rated at 40% and a total rating of 70% can argue that they are totally unable to work, despite having a rating of less than 100% disabled, by making a claim for total disability by means of individual unemployability (TDIU).

-Because it is so difficult to reach 100 percent, even with multiple service-connected conditions, this is often an advisable route to take.
-When the functionaries evaluating initial veterans disability claims determine that a condition is not service related, or assign a rating that does not reflect the seriousness of the disability, the claimant can have their case heard before a judge of the Board of Veterans Appeals.
+Because it is so difficult to reach 100%, even with multiple service-connected conditions, this is often an advisable route to take.
+When the functionaries evaluating initial veterans disability claims determine that a condition is not service-related, or assign a rating that does not reflect the seriousness of the disability, the claimant can have their case heard before a judge of the Board of Veterans Appeals.

-A further appeal can then be taken to a special federal court, the Court of Appeals for Veterans Claims, and ultimately to a United States Court of Appeal and the United States Supreme Court.
+A further appeal can then be taken to a special federal court, the Court of Appeals for Veterans Claims, and ultimately to a United States Court of Appeals and the U.S. Supreme Court.

 Alabama Veterans with Disabilities Deserve Experienced Representation

-Unfortunately, Birmingham veterans who are suffering because of service-related disabilities frequently struggle to get the compensation they deserve from the Department of Veterans Affairs.
-The process can be confusing and even a small misstep can set a claim back by months or years.
+Unfortunately, Birmingham veterans who are suffering because of service-related disabilities frequently struggle to get the compensation they deserve from Veterans Affairs.
+The process can be confusing, and even a small misstep can set a claim back by months or years.

-Morgan & Morgan's veterans' benefits attorneys understand the operating procedures of the DVA, the Board of Veterans Appeals and the Court of Appeals for Veterans Claims.
+Morgan & Morgan's veterans' benefits attorneys understand the operating procedures of the VA, the Board of Veterans Appeals and the Court of Appeals for Veterans Claims.

 We have helped numerous Alabama veterans navigate the disability claims and appeals process successfully.
-Contact us today by filling out a free case evaluation to have your case evaluated by a veterans' disability attorney for free.
+Contact us today by filling out a free case evaluation to have your claim assessed by a veterans' disability attorney for free.